pcafrica/advanced_programming_2025-2026/lectures/05/05-c++_functions_templates.md

     void foo() { Base<T>::my_fun(); ... }
 }
 ```
-In this case, the compiler understands that `my_fun()` depends on the template parameter `T` and will resolve it only at the instance of the template class.
+In this case, the compiler understands that `my_fun()` depends on the template parameter `T` and will resolve it only at the instantiation of the template class.

 ---